 If its a concern, then we may have to go to the board to decrease the projections for next year, which just adds to the problem, Mr. Felt said.
 Time will tell.

-The picture was rosier in Jefferson County, but one lawmaker still urged prudence given the challenges that 2013 could bring, especially the coming deployments of Fort Drum soldiers.
+The picture was rosier in Jefferson County, but a lawmaker still urged prudence given the challenges that 2013 could bring, especially the coming deployments of Fort Drum soldiers.

 Jefferson County took in $9.9 million after distributing shares to the city and towns in July, August and September an increase of roughly $1 million from the same quarter in 2011.
 Legislator Scott A. Gray, R-Watertown, said that by the end of the year, the county will take in $1.4 million to $1.8 million more than it had planned.

-The increase likely was stoked by the fact that most 10th Mountain Division soldiers were on post during that time, Mr. Gray said.
+The increase was likely stoked by the fact that most 10th Mountain Division soldiers were on the post during that time, Mr. Gray said.
 Troop deployments in 2013 could cause those numbers to dip next year, he said.

-There will be no shortage of demand in the upcoming budget, said Mr. Gray, who chairs the Finance and Rules Committee of the Board of Legislators.
+There will be no shortage of demand in the upcoming budget, said Mr. Gray, who chairs the Board of Legislators Finance and Rules Committee.

-He also noted that an audit had cautioned the county against dipping into its reserve fund too much more in the coming budget.
+He also noted an audit had cautioned the county against dipping into its reserve fund much more in the coming budget.

 Meanwhile, Lewis County brought in about 0.88 percent, or $23,311, more than the $2,640,165 it received in the third quarter of 2011.

-I think the economy is up a little bit, said county Legislature Chairman Jack T. Bush, R-Brantingham.
+I think the economy is up a little bit, said county Board of Legislators Chairman Jack T. Bush, R-Brantingham.